-Three months ended September 30,
+7 Three months end ed December 3 1,

 2021 2020 Change % Change

 (US dollars in millions)

-\$ 273.6 \$ 222.6 \$ 51.0 22.9%
+evenue \$ 284.1 \$ 238.4 \$ 45.7 19.2%

-The increase in revenue of \$51.0 million was primarily attributable to an increase in revenue from existing clients of \$39.6 million and revenue from new clients of \$12.2 million, which was partially offset by a decrease in hedging gain on our revenue by \$0.8 million to a gain of \$0.6 million for the three months ended September 30, 2021 from a gain of \$1.4 million for the three months ended September 30, 2020.
-The increase in revenue was primarily attributable to higher volumes in our insurance, travel, banking and financial services, shipping and logistics, healthcare, consulting and professional services, and diversified businesses verticals and an appreciation of the pound sterling, the South African rand, the Australian dollar and the Euro by an average of 7.0%, 13.5%, 3.0% and 1.0%, respectively, against the US dollar for the three months ended September 30, 2021 as compared to the respective average exchange rates for the three months ended September 30, 2020, partially offset by a lower volume in our utilities vertical.
+The increase in revenue of \$45.7 million was primarily attributable to an increase in revenue from existing clients of \$32.2 million and revenue from new clients of \$13.7 million, which was partially offset by a decrease in hedging gain on our revenue by \$0.1 million to a gain of \$1.1 million for the three months ended December 31, 2021 from a gain of \$1.2 million for the three months ended December 31, 2020.
+The increase in revenue was primarily attributable to higher volumes in our insurance, travel, shipping and logistics, healthcare, banking and financial services, consulting and professional services, and utilities verticals and an appreciation of the pound sterling and the South African rand by an average of 2.1% and 1.6%, respectively, against the US dollar for the three months ended December 31, 2021 as compared to the respective average exchange rates for the three months ended December 31, 2020, partially offset by a lower volume in our diversified businesses vertical and a depreciation of the Euro by an average of 4.1% against the US dollar for the three months ended December 31, 2021 as compared to the average exchange rate for the three months ended December 31, 2021 as compared to the average exchange rate for the three months ended December 31, 2020.